 - Ongoing automation: While computers will most likely never replace the human touch, especially in behavioral health, digital transformation and automation can aid providers, helping them reach a diagnosis and prescribe the most appropriate treatment and care to a patient as soon as possible.

 Your choice of EHR should offer you the most current, leading-edge technology.
 ICANotes is the premiere EHR built to think like a clinician.
 In addition to all the industry-standard features like HIPAA-compliant security, ICANotes is the only EHR fully configured for behavioral health and addiction providers.
 You can create charts faster than ever before with an intuitive content engine.
 Our templates are customizable and allow you to create documentation with a simple point-and-click interface.

-If you're ready to see how a specialized EHR can transform your practice, you can register for a free trial or live demonstration of the system.
-With ICANotes, you'll get the industry-best technology and world-class support you need to bring your behavioral health care to the next level.
+If you’re ready to see how a specialized EHR can transform your practice, register for a free trial or live demonstration of the system.
+With ICANotes, you’ll get the industry-best technology and world-class support you need to bring your behavioral health care to the next level.

 Clinical Director October has been a Registered Nurse for over 15 years.
 She is board certified in Mental Health and Psychiatric Nursing.
 She holds a Bachelor of Arts from the University of North Carolina at Greensboro.
 She also graduated with bachelor and master degrees in Nursing from Western Governors University.